 Many pilots attempt FAA medical applications without professional help and end up submitting inadequate records leading to denial.
 We at Ramos Law have the resources to assist pilots in navigating this complicated process and have no problem taking on tough certification issues such as alcohol and substance abuse diagnoses, ADHD, anxiety/depression, PTSD, cancer treatment, sleep apnea, and cognitive disorders.
 We are prepared to aggressively advocate for you and put you in the best position to obtain or retain your FAA pilot medical certificate.
-Our attorneys can effectively represent you, guide you through negotiation, and provide legal services as well as research and appropriate reporting.
+Our litigation attorneys in Colorado and Arizona can effectively represent you, guide you through negotiation, and provide legal services as well as research and appropriate reporting.
 If further evaluations are required, we can assist in preparing you to increase the likelihood of a good result.
 We understand the FAA’s requirements and work to ensure the fastest possible return to flying status and minimal medical costs.

 We can assist you in handling pilot certificate actions, including the following types of letters from the FAA:

 - Letter of Investigation